Group of high school students

 Private tutoring is available for ACT and SAT test prep.
 We recommend that students enroll in a group test prep class first.
 If there are certain content areas that the student would like to focus on, then private tutoring is recommended.

-Tutoring is also available for most High School level courses (Algebra, Chemistry, ELA, Spanish, etc..).
+Tutoring is also available for most High School level courses (Algebra, Geometry, Chemistry, Physics, ELA, Spanish, etc..).

-Tutoring can be conducted online or in-person and any one of our campuses.
-A mutually agreed upon public location between tutor and student can be also be used.
+Tutoring can be conducted in-person at any one of our campuses, online or a mutually agreed upon public location between tutor and student can be also be used.

 In partnership with Innovation DuPage and COD’s Business and Applied Technology division, E2 Emerging Entrepreneurs is a free, six-week workshop series for entrepreneurial-curious high school and college students (ages 16+).